mmellado/manga-dl/README.md

 ## Usage

 You can download any Manga that is available in [FunManga](https://funmanga.com).
-All you have to do is find it there, and grab the name from the url
+All you have to do is find it there, and grab the name from the url. (`https://www.funmanga.com/one-piece1` => `one-piece1`)

 ### Download all chapters